shivannis/xandr-docs-public/xandr-docs/articles/invest/control-your-deals-with-sellers.md

 ---
-Title : Microsoft Invest - Control Your Deals with Sellers Description : Learn how to control deals received from sellers on the Deals screen.
+title : Microsoft Invest - Control Your Deals with Sellers description : Learn how to control deals received from sellers on the Deals screen.
 You can set deal review preferences, accept or decline deals, manage status and assign a deal alias.
 ---